gfelix01/gfelix01/README.md

 - 🔭 I’m currently working on this page.:fa-github:https://github.com/gfelix01/Portafolio.github.io
 - 🌱 I  currently learning :React and Vue Js.
-- 👯 I’m looking to collaborate:fa-code-fork: :fa-laptop: :fa-exchange: :fa-file-code-o: on I am interested in collaborating on large scale web development projects using technologies like React, Angular or Vue.js.
-I would like to contribute to open source projects related to artificial intelligence and machine learning.
-I am looking for opportunities to collaborate on projects to design user interfaces (UI) and improve the user experience (UX).
+- 👯"I am seeking collaboration opportunities in large-scale web development projects that leverage technologies such as React, Angular, or Vue.js.
+Additionally, I am enthusiastic about contributing to open source projects focused on artificial intelligence and machine learning.
+My interests also extend to collaborating on projects that involve designing user interfaces (UI) and enhancing user experience (UX)."

+This version maintains the same information while refining the wording slightly for clarity and readability.